microsoft/pxt-arcade/docs/skillmap/balloon/balloon2.md

 **Add a balloon sprite!**

-In Arcade, each character or item that does something is called a sprite.
+In Arcade, each character or item that does something is called a **sprite**.
 Let's add one now.

 - :paper plane: From the ``||sprites: Sprites||`` category in the toolbox, grab <br/>